Informo/slides-lightning-talks/slides.md

 ## Solution: proxy / mirror

-- Users rely on foreign entities to set-up mirrors
+- Users rely on foreign entities to set them up
-- The mirrors can be blocked too
+- They can be blocked too

 ## Solution: Tor